All Episodes

 Not going to say definitively it is.

-Now, when you maybe, again, anecdotal, I'm not saying you should glean a whole lot from it, but I I think it does say something.
+Now, when you maybe, again, anecdotal, I'm not saying you should glean a whole lot from it, but I think it does say something.

-You know, when only what 23, 4 million people watched uh the joint speech to Congress the other night uh uh of Biden wasn't exactly a barn burner either.
+You know, when only, what, 23, 4 million people watched the joint speech to Congress the other night of Biden.

-Anyway, what's interesting in this, if you think thinking that this particular sixth district in Texas was was purple, and the results were a blowout to Democrats.
+Anyway, what's interesting in this, thinking that this particular sixth district in Texas was purple and the results were a blowout to Democrats, you end up with the results, two Republicans earning enough votes to advance a runoff.

-Sanchez can conceded in a social media post.
+Sanchez conceded in a social media post.

-Uh I thought those good comments by John Fund.
+I thought those good comments by John Fund.

-He spends a lot of time studying all these election results forever in perpetuity, but he said if Biden's so popular, why this?
+He spends a lot of time studying all these election results forever in perpetuity, but he said, if Biden's so popular, why this?

 It's a good question.